DavidHHeritage/OOP-Final-Project/README.md

          * This feature allows a class's members to be defined in various files.
 This can be usefull in adding functionality to the classes that have been created.

    * Name spaces

+     * How are they used?
+         * Namespaces are used in both Java and C# are used for the same purpose, they are used to organize code into smaller groups in order to organize work as well as avoid naming errors.
+They can also be used to limit the scope of variables in a program.
      * Java
        * Implementing namespaces in Java:
          ```
           package example.final;
          ```
      * C#
+       * Implementing namespaces in C#:
+         ```
+         namespace ExampleFinal{}
+         ```